-The concept of "Industry 4.0" was introduced for the first time during 2011 Hannover Messe [23].
+The concept of the so-called "Industry4.0" has been introduced for the first time during 2011 Hannover Messe [7].

 The idea behind it is to enable significantly more interaction between shop-floor devices and high-level business systems, building on the previous generation of industrial monitoring and control systems.
-As a result, production flexibility is increased, and the International Society of Automation 95 (ISA 95) [28] traditional rigorous hierarchical approach has changed [38].
-This hierarchy is shown in the pyramid of Figure 10 and the structure expresses the typical model of production systems automation before the Industry 4.0 paradigm, when each level of the pyramid relies on the layer below, with the lower levels providing the data and control necessary for the higher levels to monitor, make decisions, and take action.
-This hierarchical structure allows a clear separation of responsibilities and enables the integration of different systems and technologies [16]

-The pyramidal layers are built on a "layer 0", which includes the hardware (sensors, actuators) involved in the production process that are responsible for the direct control and the collection of data from the field devices, and then build up layer 1 the Programmable Logic Controller (PLC) layer which is responsible for the control of the equipment, the collection of data, and the monitoring of alarms and events.
-Layer 2 is the Supervisory Control and Data Acquisition (SCADA) layer, which provides real-time monitoring and control of the production Process.
-Layer 3 is the Manufacturing Execution System (MES) layer, which manages and monitors the production process, ensuring that manufacturing operations are efficient and effective.
-Finally, layer 4 is the Enterprise Resource Planning (ERP) layer, which integrates all aspects of the business, including planning, purchasing, inventory, sales, marketing, finance, and human resources.
+As a result, production flexibility is increased, and the International Society of Automation 95 (ISA 95) [8] traditional rigorous hierarchical approach has changed [9].
+This hierarchy is shown in the pyramid of Figure 9 and the structure expresses the typical model of production systems automation before the Industry4.0 paradigm, when each level of the pyramid relies on the layer below, with the lower levels providing the data and control necessary for the higher levels to monitor, make decisions, and take action.
+This hierarchical structure allows a clear separation of responsibilities and enables the integration of different systems and technologies [10].
+The pyramidal layers are built on a "layer 0", which includes the hardware (sensors, actuators) involved in the production process that are responsible for the direct control and the collection of data from the field devices, and then build up layer 1 the Programmable Logic Controller (PLC) layer which is responsible for the control of the equipment, the collection of data, and the monitoring of alarms and events, layer 2 (SCADA layer), layer 3 (Manufacturing Execution System, MES, layer) and layer 4 (Enterprise Resource Planning, ERP, layer).
+The IEC 62264 is an international standard established by the International Electrotechnical Commission, which serves as a complementary standard to ISA 95.
+It provides a comprehensive framework for the integration and communication of enterprise and control systems the context of Industry in IEC 62264 provides a standardized approach to integration and communication between different systems within a manufacturing organization since it defines a set of functional requirements and protocols for communication between these systems, which is critical for effective industrial control and automation [10].